 Topics include tabular and graphical descriptive statistics, discrete and continuous probability distributions, Central Limit Theorem, one- and two-sample hypotheses tests, analysis of variance, chi-squared tests, nonparametric tests, linear regression, and correlation.
 Other topics may include index numbers, time series, sampling design, and experimental design.
 Also includes some use of statistical software.
-Prerequisite: Credit for or exemption from MATH 100.
+Prerequisite: Math placement of level 2, 3, 4, or credit for MATH 100.